mobahug/Recipe-App_SP/README.md

 # The recipe app

-One of my side project next to 42 school studies to learn Javascript, combined with HTML and CSS.
+One of my side project next to 42 school studies to learn `Javascript`, combined with `HTML` and `CSS`.
-This project was a great moment to get introduce these 3 different coding language, and get a better understanding how apps made, how they working, how to cobmine these three language together and how to use inspection mode on Google Chrome.
+This project was a great moment to get introduce these 3 different coding languages, and get a better understanding of how apps are made, how they work, how to combine these three languages together and how to use inspection mode on Google Chrome.

 The project using API database from [TheMealDB](https://www.themealdb.com/api.php)